awkena/panGenomeBreedr/docs/reference/set_api_url.md

-# Set the API endpoint URL for pangenome database
+# Set the API endpoint URL for database

 Allows users to connect the package to any custom-hosted database via API.